ashesh-0/Disentangle/README.md

-rutherford where I've modified the code to have same mean and stc /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/7 turing where I've undoed the changes in the code.
+/home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/7: rutherford where I've modified the code to have same mean and std
+/home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/0: turing where I've undoed the changes in the code.
 The mean and std will have a different value now.

 Both of them are working perfectly well.
-This is most surprising. #TODO check what is there configuration.
+What this means is that the determinstic grid is ensuring that training happens as it should happen.